What is the Culture Monitor?

 How do we produce the Culture Monitor?

 As far as possible, we base our research for monitoring on existing sources, publications and datasets.
-Some of these sources cover the entire cultural sector, such as Creative Industry Monitor (Media Perspectives) or the Culture & Media Satellite Account (CBS).
+Some of these sources cover the entire cultural sector, such as Creative Industry Monitor or the Culture & Media Satellite Account (CBS).
 In addition, the Culture Monitor brings together important data and insights from relevant thematic, sectoral and regional reports at an aggregated level in a central location.
 Examples of sources from which data are collected are leisure time research (Boekmanstichting in collaboration with Mulier Institute and CBS, Vrijetijdomnibus), the Monitor Amateur Art (LKCA), the Games Monitor (Dutch Game Garden and NEO Observatory), the Heritage monitor (RCE) and the various trade associations.

 Regional cultural monitoring as a building block for the national picture